 Reduce attrition rates with Workforce Management (WFM)

-It’s simple – implementing the right workforce management (WFM) system which comes equipped with self-service functionalities can reduce absenteeism and reduce attrition offering your workforce a greater interest in what they do and a more flexible life style to meet their schedules.
+It’s simple – implementing the right call centre software solution such as a workforce management (WFM) system, which comes equipped with self-service functionalities can reduce absenteeism and reduce attrition offering your workforce a greater interest in what they do and a more flexible life style to meet their schedules.
 Some of the self-service functionalities which are available within WFM include:

 Workforce Management: Holiday Planner

 This functionality automates the time off request process, with an instant notification of request acceptance or denial.
 Agents are also able to easily view their remaining leave allowance, and request holidays.
 In line with service level targets, requests are instantly and automatically acknowledged, denied or placed on a waiting list for team leader acceptance.

 Workforce Management: Shift Trading